 - Membership in groups you’re already part of

 The National Credit Union Administration (NCUA), the agency that oversees federal credit unions, provides a credit union locator online.
-Start by searching within your geographic area, then check eligibility requirements to see if you can join any nearby credit unions.
+Start by searching within your local area, and then check eligibility requirements.

-Before joining a credit union, find out if it will actually meet your needs.
-The fact that you’re eligible to join doesn’t mean you want to.
+Before joining a credit union, verify that it will actually meet your needs.
+The fact that you’re eligible to join doesn’t mean it's the best fit.
 A few ideas to get you started:

-- Compare interest rates to banks and other institutions
+- Compare interest rates to local banks and other institutions.

-- Take a demo of online banking capabilities
+- Try a demo of online banking capabilities.

-Try to find the best credit union -- not the most convenient one.
-Nowadays less and less is done in person.
+Try to find the best credit union—not the most convenient one.
 You can perform most transactions yourself online or over the phone, so branch locations and hours may not matter.
-Credit union service networks make branches even less important.
-Yes, you may need to visit a branch for complicated matters or to resolve problems, but ideally it won’t be an everyday thing.
+Plus, credit unions often participate in shared branching, allowing you to visit thousands of other credit unions nationwide for essential transactions.
+You may need to visit a branch for complicated matters or to resolve problems, but that should be a rare occurrence.

 Your First Account

-Once you find your match, it’s time to open an account.
-As with any other account, this is simply a matter of filling out forms, signing a document or two, and funding the account.
-Ask the customer service staff what you need -- it should be pretty easy to open a basic checking or savings account.
-You’ll need to show identification and fund the account with a modest deposit (typically $25 or $100, although smaller deposits might be fine).
+Once you find the right credit union, it’s time to open an account.
+As with any other account, it’s simply a matter of filling out forms, signing documents, and funding the account.
+Ask the customer service staff what you need—it should be relatively easy to open personal checking or savings accounts.